Lamaline

 Lamaline is a town in the Canadian province of Newfoundland and Labrador.
 The town had a population of 480 in 1940, 643 in 1956 and 218 in the Canada 2021 Census.

-Lamaline was a small place with 10 families in 1864.
+John Lewis, a Welsh Methodist missionary based at Burin, recorded a population of 254 in the fall of 1817.
+Of these 254 people, 191 were Protestants and 63 were Catholics.
+Methodist Missionary William Marshall noted the population of "Lamalin" to contain approximately 100 Catholics and 300 total inhabitants in the summer of 1839.
 The Way Office was established in 1863 and the first Waymaster was James Pittman.
+As of 1871, the population was recorded at 310.
+The community was centred around the prosecution of the local cod fishery at the time, favouring the "bultow" or longline method.
+The town also featured a port of entry, and benefited from "considerable trade" with the local French colony St. Pierre.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Lamaline had a population of 218 living in 101 of its 131 total private dwellings, a change of from its 2016 population of 267.
 With a land area of 79.75 km2, it had a population density of in 2021.